spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 the result into.
 - In the `Timing parameters` option,
     - Highlight `Units for design` and select `Seconds`.
 This should be self-explanatory.
     - Highlight `Interscan interval` and enter `2`.
-Again, this should be self explanatory because the TR is two seconds.
+Again, this should be self-explanatory because the TR is two seconds.
     - Leave `Microtime resolution` at the default value of `16`.
 This option is there to simplify convolving a vector of ones and zeros with the haemodynamic response function.
     - leave `Microtime onset` at the default value of `8`.
 This sets time zero to the middle slice in time.
 - Highlight `Data and Design` and select `New Subject/Session` twice to set up the analysis of the two fMRI runs.